fogame234/Vericloud/README.md

 LineCount.py - Counts the number of lines in a given file.
 Specifies how long it took.
 Translator.py - Translates headers and replaces text with English version.
-Csv2Txt.py - Converts csv files to txt based on specific requirements
+Csv2Txt.py - Converts csv files to txt based on specific requirements RenameFile.py - Renames all files to a specific name.
+If file name already exists, moves to the next number.